Jeff-Russ/gfunc-gem/README.md

 are actually methods of the Object class but Gmeth?
 I'd rather the name be a reference to G-funk than METHAMPHETAMINE.

+Most methods in this collection started with me saying to myself "why is this not a built-in for Ruby?" or "why am I typing 4 lines of code for this thing I do dozens of times every day?"
+Most have universal usefulness, like `starts_upper?` but some are more odd like methods for running migrations from Ruby rather than the terminal because why not?!

 Here, have a list of all the methods:

 	file_insert    file_to_a    s_to_file    ls_grep?    locate_def